-In Traditional Chinese Medicine (TCM), costus roots are plants that belong to the 'Herbs that regulate Qi' category.
+In Traditional Chinese Medicine (TCM), Mu Xiang belongs to the 'Herbs that regulate Qi' category.
 Herbs in this category typically treat a TCM condition called 'Qi Stagnation'.
 Concretely it means that Qi is blocked in the body's Organs and Meridians, most typically the Stomach, Liver, and to a lesser extent, the Lungs.
 In modern medicine terms, Qi Stagnation often translates into psychological consequences such as depression, irritability or mood swings.
 It's also frequently associated with conditions such as premenstrual syndrome (PMS), menopausal symptoms, the development of breast swellings as well as various digestive disorders.

-Furthermore costus roots are plants that are Warm in nature.
-This means that costus roots tend to help people who have too much "cold" in their body, although with less effect than a plant that would be Hot in nature.
+Furthermore Mu Xiang is Warm in nature.
+This means that Mu Xiang tends to help people who have too much 'Cold' in their body, although with less effect than a plant that would be Hot in nature.
 Balance between Yin and Yang is a key health concept in TCM.
-Those who have too much cold in their body are said to either have a Yin excess (because Yin is Cold in nature) or a Yang deficiency (Yang is Hot in Nature).
-Depending on your condition costus roots can help restore a harmonious balance between Yin and Yang.
+Those who have too much Cold in their body are said to either have a Yin Excess (because Yin is Cold in nature) or a Yang Deficiency (Yang is Hot in Nature).
+Depending on your condition Mu Xiang can help restore a harmonious balance between Yin and Yang.

-Costus roots also taste Bitter and Pungent.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Bitter ingredients like costus roots tend to have a cleansing action on the body by clearing heat, drying dampness and promoting elimination via urination or bowel movements.
-On the other hand Pungent ingredients tend to promote the circulations of Qi and body fluids.
+Mu Xiang also tastes Bitter and Pungent.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Bitter ingredients like Mu Xiang tends to have a cleansing action on the body by clearing Heat, drying Dampness and promoting elimination via urination or bowel movements.
+On the other hand Pungent ingredients tend to promote the circulations of Qi and Body Fluids.
 That's why for instance someone tends to sweat a lot when they eat spicy/pungent food.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such costus roots are thought to target the Gallbladder, the Spleen, the Stomach, the Large intestine, the Liver and the Lung.
-Similar to modern medicine, in TCM the Gall Bladder stores and releases bile produced by the Liver.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Mu Xiang is thought to target the Gallbladder, the Large intestine, the Liver, the Lung, the Spleen and the Stomach.
+Similar to modern medicine, in TCM the Gallbladder stores and releases bile produced by the Liver.
 It also controls the emotion of decisiveness.
-The Spleen on the other hand assists with digestion, blood coagulation and fluid metabolism in the body.
+The Large Intestine on the other hand receives the "impure" parts of the digested food from the Small Intestine, absorbs the remaining fluids and excrete the remainder as feces.
+The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
+It also takes a leading role in balancing our emotions.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.
+The Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.
 The Stomach is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
-The Large Intestine receives the "impure" parts of the digested food from the Small Intestine, absorbs the remaining fluids and excrete the remainder as feces.
-The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and body fluids.
-It also takes a leading role in balancing our emotions.
-In addition to performing respiration, the Lungs are thought to be a key part of the production chain for Qi and the body fluids that nourish the body.